 All Figures referenced above are available here.

-This post comes to us from Paul Weiss Rifkind Wharton & Garrison LLP.
-It is based on the firm’s memorandum, “M&A at a Glance — June 2018,” available here.
+This post comes to us from Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+It is based on the firm’s memorandum, “M&A at a Glance — June 2019,” dated June 17, 2019, and available here.